jzisheng/Naive-Bayes-Classifier/README.md

 ## Acknowledgments

-* Much thanks to Sven Anderson for lecturing this course, and cleaning up the dataset and formatting it for usage in the course.
+* Much thanks to Sven Anderson for lecturing this course